DevonGifford/Thymia/README.md

 #### Known issues:

-- Prevent users from clicking the same letter more than once per new stimulus.

-- Implement a separate state for users who did not complete the test (DNF) due to more than two mistakes.
+💥 Implement a separate state for users who did not complete the test (DNF) due to more than two mistakes.

-- Global state is not persisted, page reloads will reset any global variables.
+💥 Global state is not persisted, page reloads will reset any global variables.

 #### Potential improvements:

-- Enhance visual appeal and user experience of the application.

-- Add brief blank intervals between each letter.
+💥 Add brief blank intervals between each stimuli.

-- Add timer display or countdown feature for each presented letter.
+💥 Add timer display or countdown feature for each presented letter.

-- Add an immediate ui feedback for correct and incorrect answers.

 <br/>